Oiled wildlife response and rehabilitation continues to be a growing and fast-changing field. It is exciting and challenging at the same time.

 International Bird Rescue’s in-house research program primarily focuses on improving oiled wildlife care and response as well as the general rehabilitation of aquatic birds.
 We achieve this through the assessment of new techniques and protocols, including those geared towards management of large numbers of animals simultaneously, clinical trials, pathology of clinical cases and post-release studies.
 International Bird Rescue collaborates with outside wildlife experts and specialists from governmental or academic organizations on many of these projects.

-We co-sponsored the 12th Effects of Oil on Wildlife Conference in May 2015 in Anchorage, Alaska.
+We co-sponsored the Effects of Oil on Wildlife Conference in September 2022 in Long Beach, CA.

 All research proposals are carefully evaluated by our Institutional Animal Care and Use Committee (IACUC) for acceptability in wild birds undergoing rehabilitation.
 We have stringent guidelines that encourage research while maintaining respect for the well-being of individual patients in our care – similar to guidelines for research projects performed on humans or pet animals.